-A. If the public convenience and necessity require, and on presentation of a petition signed by the owners of at least twenty-five percent of the real property by assessed valuation proposed to be included in the district, the governing body may adopt a resolution declaring its intention to form a public improvement district to include contiguous or noncontiguous property, which shall be wholly within the corporate boundaries of the municipality or county.
+- A. If the public convenience and necessity require, and on presentation of an application required by Section 10 [5-11-2.1 NMSA 1978] of this 2013 act that is supported by a petition signed by the owners of at least twenty-five percent of the real property by assessed valuation proposed to be included in the district, the governing body may adopt a resolution declaring its intention to form a public improvement district to include contiguous or noncontiguous property, which shall be wholly within the corporate boundaries of the municipality or county.
 If the governing body fails to act within ninety days following presentation of a petition to create a public improvement district, the petition shall be deemed to have been accepted by the governing body, which shall adopt a resolution and hold a public hearing pursuant to this section.
-The resolution shall state the following:

-(1) the area or areas to be included in the district;
+The resolution shall state the following: - (1) the area or areas to be included in the district;